hpcugent/hanythingondemand/docs/Command_line_interface.rst

         genconfig       Write hod configs to a directory for diagnostic purposes connect         Connect to a hod cluster.
         clean           Remove stale cluster info.
+        clone           Write hod configs to a directory for edtting purposes.

 .. _cmdline_hod_options: